-Customs and Traditions of Jeongwol Daeboreum
+○ Customs and Traditions of Jeongwol Daeboreum

-• Drinking Gwibalgisul: A tradition of drinking cheongju, a cold clear, strained rice wine to wish for good news all year round.
+- A tradition of drinking cheongju, a cold clear, strained rice wine to wish for good news all year round.

-• Cracking bureom: Bureom are nuts such as peanuts, walnuts, pine nuts, chestnuts, and gingko nuts.
+- Bureom are nuts such as peanuts, walnuts, pine nuts, chestnuts, and gingko nuts.
 A common tradition of Jeongwol Daeboreum is to crack a nut in your mouth early in the morning.
 This is believed to help strengthen teeth and avoid allergies in the coming year.

-• Burning daljip: Daljip is a heap of straw or twigs.
+- Daljip is a heap of straw or twigs.
 Burning daljip is a tradition intended to ward off misfortune and bring good luck.

-• Jwibullori: Jwibullori is a tradition of burning grass and weeds on dry fields and paddies after sunset in order to kill insect eggs and to fertilize the fields with ashes.
+- Jwibullori is a tradition of burning grass and weeds on dry fields and paddies after sunset in order to kill insect eggs and to fertilize the fields with ashes.
 The flames lighting up the night sky also make for a spectacular sight to behold.

-• Deowipalgi: Deowipalgi literally means "selling of heat."
+- Deowipalgi literally means "selling of heat."
 This fun tradition involves visiting a friend or family member and calling his or her name before sunrise.
 If they respond, they are then told, "Buy my heat!"
 The buyer is then responsible for absorbing all the heat the seller would have otherwise received in the coming summer.

-Seoul> N Seoul Tower
+- •Seoul> N Seoul Tower

 Full moon watching from the best observatory in Seoul

-Located on Namsan Mountain, N Seoul Tower is the most visited observatory and the best place to view the full moon for couples in Seoul.
+Located on Namsan Mountain, the N Seoul Tower is the most visited observatory and the best place to view the full moon for couples in Seoul.
 It has an outdoor observatory as well as restaurants and coffee shops.
 Visitors can also enjoy

-Gyeonggi-do Gwangju> Namhansanseong Fortress
+- •Gyeonggi-do Gwangju> Namhansanseong Fortress

-Enjoy the moonlight from the historic site
+Enjoy the moonlight from a historic site

 Namhansanseong Fortress is located on Namhansan Mountain that spans across three cities in Gyeonggi-do including Gwangju-si, Seongnam-si, and Nam-si.
 Here, visitors have great views of the full moon from the Sueojangdae command post, as well as night views of the Songpa-gu district of Seoul and the central part of Gyeonggi-do Province.
 Visit some of the historical sites at Namhansanseong Fortress before enjoying the full moon views.

-Gangwon-do> Gangneung> Gyeongpodae Pavilion
+- •Gangwon-do> Gangneung> Gyeongpodae Pavilion

 Full moon reflections on the ocean and lake

-Gyeongpodae Pavilion is situated on a hill by Gyeongpoho Lake on Korea’s East Coast.
+Gyeongpodae Pavilion is situated on a hill by Gyeongpoho Lake on Korea’s east coast.
 The pavilion offers great views of the sea and the lake.
 The sight of the moon reflecting on the lake at night is so impressive and inspiring that the pavilion has been visited by scholars and poets for centuries.

-Chungcheongnam-do> Seosan> Ganworam Hermitage
+- •Chungcheongnam-do> Seosan> Ganworam Hermitage

-Revel in the the moonlit ocean views
+Revel in the moonlit ocean view

-Jeollanam-do> Yeongam > Wolchulsan Mountain
+- • Jeollanam-do> Yeongam > Wolchulsan Mountain

 The full moon rising between mountain peaks

 Wolchul literally means, "the rising of the moon.”
-The view of the moon rising above the peaks of Wolchulsan Mountain is indeed one worth seeing.
+The view of the moon rising above the peaks of Wolchulsan Mountain (809 meters) is indeed one worth seeing.
 Though Wolchulsan Mountain rises only 809 meters above sea level, it has several dramatic peaks that join together to create a splendid view.
 The mountain is a popular place to hike at night during full moon.

-Busan> Haeundae Dalmaji-gil Road
+- •Busan> Haeundae Dalmaji-gil Road

 Romantic spot for moon watching